Classic Wisconsin lodges

 Today, only a few classic lodges survive to give us a glimpse of a golden era.

-Near the Michigan border west of Land O' Lakes, Bent's Camp began life in 1896 as a camp for sportsmen, brought over from the railroad landing in a wooden scow called the Tar Baby.
+Bent's Camp near Land O' Lakes, Wis.: Near the Michigan border, this lodge began life in 1896 as a camp for sportsmen, brought over from the railroad landing in a wooden scow called the Tar Baby.

 A log restaurant was built in 1906, with interior walls covered by thick squares of birch bark held in place by cedar strips.

-Five miles east of Eagle River, on Carpenter Lake, the Inn at Pinewood was built in 1934 as a hunting and fishing lodge.
+Inn at Pinewood near Eagle River, Wis.: This eight-bedroom, eight-bath lodge, on the shore of private Carpenter Lake, was built in 1934 as a hunting and fishing lodge.

-It became a youth camp in 1969, a college-prep academy in 1974 and a B&B in 1991.
+It became a youth camp in 1969, a college-prep academy in 1974, a B&B in 1991 and a vacation rental in 2017.
 Today, each era contributes to its highly distinctive look.

-On its sprawling main floor, part of it made of old barn planks, is a hodgepodge of curiosities.
-There's a big white wolf, an old trap and a lynx with a grouse in its mouth, from the hunting era.
+On its sprawling main floor, part of it made of old barn planks, there's a big white wolf, an old trap and a lynx with a grouse in its mouth, from its hunting-lodge days.

 From the youth-camp days, there's a vintage electronic shuffleboard game, dart board and giant chess set.
-And there's a mannequin wearing a lace wedding dress, a Geiger counter with original manual and an old sleigh, from the B&B era — the owners are avid collectors of antiques.
+From the B&B era, there are antiques.

 © Beth Gauper